 Notice that all the days of the week, except for sábado (Saturday) and domingo (Sunday), are derived from Latin names of planets.
 This naming convention reflects the ancient Roman practice of dedicating each day to a different celestial body.

 A key difference in Spanish is that the days of the week are not capitalized unless they start a sentence.
 This is a crucial point to remember in written Spanish.
-For example, you would write "Nos vemos el domingo" (We'll see each other on Sunday), but "El Domingo es mi día favorito" (Sunday is my favorite day).
+As an example, you would write "Nos vemos el domingo" (We'll see each other on Sunday), but "El Domingo es mi día favorito" (Sunday is my favorite day).

 Linguistic Roots and Cultural Significance